Board-Certified Plastic Surgeons in National Harbor Accepting New Patients Near Washington DC, Arlington, Fort Washington, Maryland & Virginia

 What Can I Expect at My Facelift Consultation?

-At your first visit to discuss the prospect of facelift surgery, Dr. Chiaramonte will spend a considerable amount of time to ensure that you are a good candidate, that you understand how your facelift may be performed, and what to expect.
-He will perform a careful, thorough examination of your facial anatomy and will discuss with you his findings as they relate to the condition of your skin, as well as the underlying fat and muscle.
+At your first visit to discuss the prospect of facelift surgery, Dr. Chiaramonte and Dr. Costeloe will spend a considerable amount of time to ensure that you are a good candidate, that you understand how your facelift may be performed, and what to expect.
+Our surgeons will perform a careful, thorough examination of your facial anatomy and will discuss with you their findings as they relate to the condition of your skin, as well as the underlying fat and muscle.
 Each of these forms of tissue contributes to your overall face shape, and each is affected by the aging process.
 You'll have ample opportunity to ask questions about your procedure and also discuss your desired, expected outcome.

 Will I Look Stretched or Tight After My Facelift?